autonalityAI/vehicle-agent-protocol/docs/transport.md

 ## 🧩 Implementation-Defined Transport

-For now, **each implementation decides how to transport VAS messages**.
+For now, **each implementation decides how to transport VAP messages**.
 Your system can choose:

 - Fully local (in-memory, IPC)